KhronosGroup/glTF/specification/2.0/README.md

 > The 3D Formats Working Group is developing partnerships to define the codec options for geometry compression.  glTF defines the node hierarchy, materials, animations, and geometry, and will reference the external compression specs.

-<a name="mimetypes"></a>
 ## File Extensions and MIME Types

 * `*.gltf` files use `model/gltf+json`
 * `*.bin` files use `application/octet-stream`
 * Texture files use the official `image/*` type based on the specific image format.
-For compatibility with modern web browsers, the following image formats are supported: .jpg, .png, .bmp, and .gif.
+For compatibility with modern web browsers, the following image formats are supported: `image/jpeg`, `image/png`.

-<a name="json-encoding"></a>
 ## JSON encoding

 To simplify client-side implementation, glTF has following restrictions on JSON format and encoding.